Comparative Negligence in Florida

-Florida is one of 13 states that applies the rule of pure comparative negligence.
+Florida is one of the many states that applies the rule of modified comparative negligence.
 The comparative negligence statute (found here) states that when both a plaintiff and a defendant in a case are negligent in some way, the court must make a determination of each party’s percentage of fault and award any damages proportionate to this fault.

 For example, a jury in an auto accident case finds that a plaintiff sustained $100,000 in damages.
 The same jury also finds that the defendant in the case was 80% at fault for the accident (for running a red light and speeding) and the plaintiff was 20% at fault (for not wearing a seatbelt).
 In this case, the plaintiff would be apportioned $80,000 in damages from the defendant under the rule of comparative negligence.

 Florida has a “modified” comparative negligence rule.
 This means that a plaintiff can recover from a defendant as long as the plaintiff does not have more than 50% of the fault.
 If the plaintiff’s share of the fault is found to be over 50%, then the plaintiff recovers nothing.

 How is Comparative Negligence Different from Contributory Negligence?

 Five jurisdictions in the United States follow the rule of contributory negligence.
 Under the outdated rule of contributory negligence, an individual who is injured can be barred from receiving any damages for an injury if they contributed to that injury in any way.
 Even if a jury found that the victim was only 1% at fault for the injury, the victim will not be able to recover any damages against the party that was 99% at fault.
 The contributory negligence rule is very unfair to injured individuals and makes a personal injury case an uphill battle.